 Most cruise guests choose a beach location.
 And not just famous South Beach.
-North beach, Surfside, and Sunny Isles are a bit further north of Miami beach.
+North Beach, Surfside, and Sunny Isles are further north of Miami Beach.
 Hotels here will be slightly less expensive.

 Or choose Bal Harbour for an exclusive shopping and nightlife area that will command a higher price than the hotels.

 Further afield, there are the famous Keys and plenty of islands around Miami to explore.
 If you have set your heart on visiting The Keys while in Florida, then be prepared for a 2-day trip, and we recommend that you overnight in Key West to make the most of your day.
 It’s just too far to drive there and back in one day.